ardsh/slonik-trpc/README.md

 ![Coverage](coverage/badge.svg)
 ![License](https://img.shields.io/npm/l/slonik-trpc)

-`slonik-trpc` is a group of utilities for creating type-safe querying APIs with SQL queries, using [slonik](https://github.com/gajus/slonik) and [zod](https://github.com/colinhacks/zod).
-Its main purpose is to help bridge the gap between PostgreSQL, and your typesafe API, a proof of concept of how pure SQL can be made type-safe.
+`slonik-trpc` is an API engine for creating type-safe querying APIs with SQL queries, using [slonik](https://github.com/gajus/slonik) and [zod](https://github.com/colinhacks/zod).

-You can think of it like [postgraphile](https://github.com/graphile/postgraphile) for tRPC, allowing you to build a blazing-fast [tRPC](https://github.com/trpc/trpc) querying API very quickly.
-It follows the philosophy of allowing you to use [any SQL query as a relation](https://theartofpostgresql.com/blog/2019-09-the-r-in-orm).
+In short, it allows you to [convert any query](https://theartofpostgresql.com/blog/2019-09-the-r-in-orm) into a full-blown API, with cursor pagination, authorization checks, sorting, custom filtering and more, using only small composable SQL fragments and zod types.

 ## Features